drug-design/course/docs/chapters/adme-properties.md

 #### BBB can be Crossed with Active Transport Systems

-In addition, the BBB can be crossed with few active transport systems such as (1) a carrier-mediated transport that catalyzes a bidirectional movement of small polar nutrients (e.g. glucose, amino acids, nucleosides); (2) receptor-mediated transcytosis that comprise peptide-specific receptors (e.g. insulin receptor, transferrin receptor) that enable endocytosis or exocytosis of specific peptides and proteins; (3) active-efflux transport systems that mediate the removal of metabolic by-products and other molecules from the brain to the blood.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/bbb-can-be-crossed-active-transport-systems-777a7e83'><i class='fa fa-play' aria-hidden='true'></i></button>In addition, the BBB can be crossed with few active transport systems such as (1) a carrier-mediated transport that catalyzes a bidirectional movement of small polar nutrients (e.g. glucose, amino acids, nucleosides); (2) receptor-mediated transcytosis that comprise peptide-specific receptors (e.g. insulin receptor, transferrin receptor) that enable endocytosis or exocytosis of specific peptides and proteins; (3) active-efflux transport systems that mediate the removal of metabolic by-products and other molecules from the brain to the blood.
 As a consequence, even drugs that slowly penetrate the BBB may never achieve sufficient therapeutic brain concentration.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/adme-properties/3_6_5_2_0_1.png){: loading=lazy }
 #### Chimeric Peptide Technology in Brain Drug Delivery

-One promising possibility in brain drug delivery, exploits the active transport systems by employing chimeric peptide technology.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/chimeric-peptide-technology-brain-drug-delivery-ed68bb02'><i class='fa fa-play' aria-hidden='true'></i></button>One promising possibility in brain drug delivery, exploits the active transport systems by employing chimeric peptide technology.
 In this method, a non-transportable drug is conjugated to a BBB transport vector (a specific peptide that undergoes receptor-mediated endocytosis).
 For example, the binding of the neurotrophic factor BDNF to a specific monoclonal antibody (MAb) generates a bifunctional molecule that on one side binds the neurotrophic tyrosine-kinase receptor (TRKB) on neurons to mediate neuroprotection, and on the other side binds to one of the receptor at the BBB to mediate transport from the blood to the brain.

 ![](https://media.drugdesign.org/course/adme-properties/3_6_5_3_0_1.gif){: loading=lazy }

 ### Distribution as Equilibrium State

-The distribution of a drug consists of many equilibrium processes and all of them together determine the rate and extent of the drug distribution.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/distribution-as-equilibrium-state-28740a02'><i class='fa fa-play' aria-hidden='true'></i></button>The distribution of a drug consists of many equilibrium processes and all of them together determine the rate and extent of the drug distribution.
 The drug concentration in the site of action cannot be reflected by the plasma concentration until the tissue distribution equilibrium has been reached (tissue entry and exit rates are equal).
 However, the distribution process may be more complex since it occurs simultaneously alongside metabolism and excretion.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer